Cullen Hotel

-The Cullen Hotel, in Salt Lake City, Utah, was a five-story hotel built by 1901.
+The Cullen Hotel, in Salt Lake City, Utah, was a five-story hotel opened in 1887.
+Construction began in August 1886, and the hotel was opened on October 3rd, 1887.
 Also known as The Cullen, it was owned by Matthew Cullen.

 Frederick U. Leonard, who married a daughter of Cullen, rose to presidency of some of Cullen's enterprises and was a director of the hotel.

 It was designed by architect Richard K. A. Kletting.